zstickel/cdkgoexample/README.md

-# This is an example golang AWS CDK Application that implements Appsync GraphQL infrastructure
+# This is an example golang AWS CDK Application that implements AWS Appsync (GraphQL) API  backed by DynamoDB

 ## Useful commands